izzuddin8803/SAS-Enterprise-Miner/README.md

 # SAS-Enterprise-Miner
-Enterprise Miner data analysis and modelling for income consensus dataset
+<h1>Enterprise Miner data analysis and modelling for income consensus dataset</h1>

 The Census Income dataset is derived from UCI dataset archieve.
 The challenge from this data set is to determine the binary outcome of if a person is having an annual income more 50,000 USD or less than 50,000 USD based on the 14 variables and 32562 row of dataset.